Premium footpaths: 10 paths into Aachen's greenery

 At the end of the walk, the Ferberpark invites you to linger in the greenery and take a short stroll.

-• Premium trail 6 - Hangeweiher
+• Premium footpath 6 - Hangeweiher

 Hidden treasures